Samthesimpsons/Notes-for-Advance-Git/README.md

 1. To push to an empty remote repository, after add and commit

+    Note that ```origin``` is the standard naming convention of the remote repository ID we are linking to.
+We can even add multiple remotes.

     ```bash
     git remote add origin https://github.com/Samthesimpsons/git-demo.git

     git branch -M main

+    # -u sets upstream, such that in the future we will push to the origin main just by saying git push
+    git push -u origin main
     ```
 2.